reasnov/laravel-common-modules/docs/master/exception.md

 ## 4. Global Exception Handling Strategy

-Laravel's `App\Exceptions\Handler.php` is the central hub for defining how all exceptions are rendered and logged.
+Laravel's default exception handler is the central hub for defining how all exceptions are rendered and logged.
 Our custom exceptions are designed to integrate seamlessly with this system.

 ### 4.1 User-Friendly Feedback